ericpena/coding-knowledge/object_oriented_programming.md

 print(fleet.get_fleet_status())
 ```

+# Practice Problem: Airline Ticketing System Design

+Design an airline ticketing system using object-oriented principles.
+The system should handle flight scheduling, booking, ticket pricing, and passenger management.

+## Requirements

+### Classes
+- `Airline`
+- `Flight`
+- `Ticket`
+- `Passenger`
+- `Booking`

+### Features
+- Schedule flights with departure and arrival times, and capacity.
+- Book tickets for flights, ensuring no overbooking.
+- Calculate ticket prices based on factors like seat type and booking time.
+- Manage passenger information and bookings.

+## Considerations
+- Encapsulation and abstraction for handling complex operations.
+- Use inheritance for different types of flights (e.g., domestic, international).
+- Implement polymorphism for ticket pricing strategies (e.g., economy, business).

+## Implementation

+Implement this system in Python using classes and appropriate methods.
+This exercise will help you solidify your understanding of OOP concepts and prepare for similar interview questions.

 # Trivia Questions

 * What is the difference between inheritance and composition in object-oriented programming, and when should you prefer one over the other?